 Given Amazon’s dominance and the fact that Prime members receive free shipping, there is a perception that every shopper receives free shipping on every purchase.
 Internet Retailer and Toluna surveyed 969 online shoppers in March to assess their free shipping behavior and put it in context for retailers.
 Shipping costs are significant for many retailers and they constantly weigh free shipping tradeoffs knowing the shopper’s disdain when it comes to paying for shipping.
 They must make decisions to serve up offers based on profitability objectives and bottom-line implications.
 Simultaneously, an exploration of other ways to extend free shipping as a benefit should always be in consideration as its niche appeal can help convert customers.

-Contrary to popular belief, shoppers often incur shipping charges when placing online orders and on average on average they pay for shipping on 20% of their orders.
-One in three shoppers reports paying for free shipping on at least half of their orders while seven in 10 pay for free shipping on the majority (10% or more of their orders)
+Contrary to popular belief, shoppers often incur shipping charges when placing online orders and on average they pay for shipping on 30% of their orders.
+One in three shoppers reports paying for shipping on at least half of their orders while seven in 10 pay for shipping on the majority (10% or more of their orders).

 Unconditional free shipping is always in favor when it comes to online buying.
 Shoppers vote with their pocketbooks and 64% of online shoppers rank unconditional free shipping in the top-2 when it comes to online shopping selections with almost half assigning it the #1 rank.
 While unconditional free shipping is always the preference, I was surprised to see “Free shipping on 1000’s of products” garner a top-2 ranking (38%) among those surveyed.
 More retailers appear to be adopting this methodology to counter Amazon and others in hopes of doling out unconditional free shipping.